chainofflowers/tribes/README.md

 Each _personal server_ will use DHT [Pastry](http://en.wikipedia.org/wiki/Pastry_%28DHT%29)
 to exchange messages and newsgroups.
 Also it supports NAT-UpNP.

-Also, Tribes allows to create groups to each node.
-This means editing a text file and add there a line is enough to create a new newsgroup.
+Also, Tribes allows each node to create newsgroups.
+This means editing a text file and add there a line is enough.

 To avoid spam and crimes, Tribes servers are grouped into "tribes" .
-A "Tribe" is nothing different than a passphrase, which needs to be the same for all the member of theretribe.
+A "Tribe" is nothing different than a passphrase, which needs to be the same for all the member of the tribe.
-From now on, we call it "TribeID"
+From now on, we name this passphrase as "TribeID"

 The minimal lenght of the passphrase is 32 chars.

-Who doesn't knows the passphrase cannot join the tribe.
-Groups and folders are exchanged after encryption with PGP, using the TribeID.
+With no key, a peer cannot join a tribe.
+Groups and folders are exchanged after encryption with PGP, using the TribeID as a key.

 All files are stored into ${HOME}/News.